-You can stream The Players Championship 2018 live with this handy guide.
 It may not be one of the official four majors on the golfing calendar, but it's far from a minor event.
 Now into its fifth decade, the tournament has produced some of the most memorable moments - and champions - in golf history.
-And with the TPC at Sawgrass and its infamous 17th hole Island Green there should still be plenty of drama on the last day.
+And with the TPC at Sawgrass and its infamous 17th hole Island Green there should still be plenty of drama throughout.
+You can stream The Players Championship 2019 live with this handy guide.

 1. Express VPN (comes with a 30 day money back guarantee)

-2. NordVPN: SmartPlay tech makes NordVPN a great choice for streaming.
+3. NordVPN: SmartPlay tech makes NordVPN a great, affordable choice for streaming

 Don't have Sky and don't fancy subscribing just for the golf?
-Well NOW TV may well be a decent fit for you.
-It costs £12.99 for a week's worth of access.
+Well Now TV may well be a decent fit for you.
+It costs £14.99 for a week's worth of access.
 And pretty much every streaming device you can think of has a Now app - you can even try it for FREE for 7 days if you haven't had a trial before.

 Out of the UK this weekend?
 Then follow our instructions above to get a VPN and watch as if you were back in Blighty.